- Dive with tiger sharks, hammerheads, thresher sharks and oceanic manta rays

 - Enjoy local island life and stay in small guesthouses and B&Bs

-- Tip-top service with the friendly, expert team who assure you a perfect diving holiday
+- Friendly service from an expert team who assure you a perfect diving holiday

 Few other places in Asia offer such exciting diving as Fuvahmulah Atoll.
 Nicknamed the ‘Galapagos of the Maldives’ the island is renowned for its incredible encounters with tiger sharks, thresher sharks, hammerhead sharks and giant oceanic manta rays.
 Much of what we know about the atoll’s incredible marine life comes from the dedicated team of explorers and dive guides at the Fuvahmulah Dive School - the pioneers of safe and responsible diving at this exhilarating destination.